egekkege/djangoCRUD/README.md

 # djangoCRUD
 This repo perfroms CRUD operations with Django and PostgrSQL.
-Aimed to work with docker \ \
+Aimed to work with docker \ Now only the database works on the Docker.  \

 JWT access token Demo Video:

 https://github.com/egekkege/djangoCRUD/assets/29844651/e8bae2eb-d518-4542-b6c0-61c42ce659d4

+\

 Sources: